Public reserves

 Section 45(3) Local Government Act 1993 enables a council to adopt or amend a plan of management to authorise the grant of an easement or other interest over community land (such as a public reserve).
 However, public notice must be given of a council's intention to adopt or amend a plan of management.

-Another method by which a council may remove the restrictions on dealings with a reserve is to re-classify the land [in whole or in part] from community to operational land.
-Re-classification is effected by:
+Another method by which a council may remove the restrictions on dealings with a reserve is to re-classify the land (in whole or in part) from community to operational land.
+A council may reclassify land in accordance with the provisions of section 32, 33 and 34 Local Government Act 1993.
+Evidence of reclassification must be lodged with an Application to Record New Registered Proprietor form 04RP pursuant to section 46C to update the folio of the Register.

 New plans affecting public reserves